Performance and Cocktails

 Performance and Cocktails is the second studio album by Welsh rock band Stereophonics.
 It was released by V2 on 8 March 1999.
 The name of the album comes from lyrics in the album's first song, "Roll Up and Shine", just like the previous album's name, Word Gets Around came from lyrics in that album's final song.

 The album was a surprise commercial success for Stereophonics but it received mixed reviews.

 Recording

-The songs were variously recorded at Real World Studios in Bath, Parkgate in Sussex and Rockfield in Monmouth.
+The songs were variously recorded at Real World Studios in Bath, Parkgate in Sussex and Rockfield Studios in Monmouth.

 Album cover

 The cover photograph was taken by Scarlet Page in autumn 1998 at a football pitch under the Westway in London, and was inspired by an earlier Annie Leibovitz photograph of a couple kissing outside a prison.
 The British journalist Tony Barrell did extensive research in 2007 to find the female model in the foreground.
-In the Sunday Times on 11 November 2007, he revealed the previously unknown identity of the model as 27-year-old mother-of-two Lucy Joplin.
-In an interview with Barrell, Joplin explained that the "faraway look" in her eyes was the result of an evening consuming absinthe and opium, and that she was paid just £75 in cash for the shoot.
-The name of the then 23-year-old male model is Kipp Burns on loan from Mannique models, King's Road.
+In the Sunday Times on 11 November 2007, he identified the model as 23-year-old Lucy Joplin.
+In an interview with Barrell, Joplin explained that the "faraway look" in her eyes was the result of an evening consuming absinthe and opium, and that she was paid £75 in cash for the shoot.